Sofija Smetonienė: Life in Vilnius (1904-1919)

 On August 14, 1904, Sofija married Antanas Smetona in the Church of St. Raphael the Archangel in Vilnius.
-The couple moved to Vilnius, where Antanas worked in the Vilnius Land Bank.
-Sofija joined the local Lithuanian society, singing in choirs (led by Miko Petrauskas) and operettas, playing in amateur theatre productions and actively participating in charity work.
+The couple moved to Vilnius, where Smetona worked in the Vilnius Land Bank.
+Sofija joined the local Lithuanian society, singing in choirs (led by Miko Petrauskas) and operettas, playing in amateur theatre productions, and actively participating in charity work.
 They first rented a three-room apartment in Rev. Juozas Stankevičius' house, but soon moved to a much more spacious and comfortable apartment in Antakalnis, at 13 Vilijos kranto gatvė, in front of Vileišis Palace - the home of Petras Vileišis.
 Sofija’s younger sister Jadvyga lived with them while she was attending school in Vilnius.
 The Smetona home became the meeting place in Vilnius for Lithuanian intellectuals.
 They discussed politics, played music and sang.
-According to Jadvyga the home was a great centre of Lithuanian activity, Smetona’s house.
+According to Jadvyga, the home was a great centre of Lithuanian activity, Smetona’s house.
 Everybody came there, all kinds of parties.
 Sofija was also later involved in the Rūta Society.

 On September 19, 1905, Sofija gave birth to her first child, Marija, in Gavėnonių manor.
-Marija was ill so Sofija temporarily stayed with her.
-In order to save money the family, together with Sofija's sister Jadvyga, moved out of their apartment in Antakalnis, to Smetona's friend Rev. Juozas Tumas-Vaižgantas’ apartment at 1 Tilto Street, Vilnius.
-The building also housed the editorial office of the Lithuanian newspaper Viltis, edited by Antanas Smetona.
+Marija was ill, so Sofija temporarily stayed with her.
+In order to save money, the family, together with Sofija's sister Jadvyga, moved out of their apartment in Antakalnis, to Smetona's friend Rev. Juozas Tumas-Vaižgantas’ apartment at 1 Tilto Street, Vilnius.
+The building also housed the editorial office of the Lithuanian newspaper Viltis, edited by Smetona.
 They lived there between 1907 and 1908.
-In 1910 Sofija's second daughter, Birutė, was born at Sebentiškis, Sofija's parents manor house.
+In 1910, Sofija's second daughter, Birutė, was born at Sebentiškis, Sofija's parents manor house.
 Both girls had poor health and Marija was taken to St. Petersburg for treatment.
-Sofija blamed their health on genetics as her parents were first cousins.
+Sofija blamed their health on genetics, as her parents were first cousins.
 Birutė died as a child from brain inflammation.
 On February 17, 1913, Sofija gave birth to son Julius.

 During World War I, Sofija joined the Lithuanian Mutual Aid Society of Vilnius, headed by her husband.
-She fundraised and distributed food to the war victims, invalids, wounded and the homeless..
+She fundraised and distributed food to the war victims, invalids, wounded, and the homeless..
 Speaking fluent German, she also assisted as an interpreter and mediator during the German occupation.
 About fifty refugees passed through the Smetona home during the war.
 Sofija also supported her husband in his political and public work during this time.
-She managed their home, so Antanas could focus his free time on public work, publishing Lithuanian newspapers, editing and translating books.
+She managed their home so Antanas could focus his free time on public work, publishing Lithuanian newspapers, and editing and translating books.
 On February 16, 1918, Antanas Smetona and nineteen other men gathered in his office (at Pilies Gatve 26, Vilnius, the House of Signatories) and signed the Act of Independence of Lithuania.
 Near the end of 1918, with the Germans retreating from the Eastern Front and the Soviet army approaching Vilnius, the Smetonas moved to Kaunas, Lithuania.